ksm2/jest-marbles/README.md

 This project is open to feedback and contributions, [please open an issue](https://github.com/ksm2/jest-marbles/issues).

-`@ksm2/jest-marbles` follows the [Contributor Covenant] Code of Conduct.
+`jest-stream-marbles` follows the [Contributor Covenant] Code of Conduct.

 ## See Also

 Also have a look at the following NPM Packages:

 - [isomorphic-streams](https://github.com/ksm2/isomorphic-streams) - Isomorphic package for WHATWG Streams in Node.js and the browser.
-- [@ksm2/stream-transformers](https://github.com/ksm2/stream-transformers) - Reusable stream transformers similar to ReactiveX Operators.
+- [stream-transformers](https://github.com/ksm2/stream-transformers) - Reusable stream transformers similar to ReactiveX Operators.

 ## License